LibCrowds/project-convert-a-card/README.md

 1. From the Dashboard click Analysis.
     - If there are tasks pending analysis you will be presented with a card and all associated answers.
     - Use the radio buttons to select the correct answer.
-    - If no answers are acceptable, select the free text fields and leave them blank.
-    - The free text fields can also be used to specify any other answer.
 2. Once a project has been completed, ensure that all tasks have been analysed.
     - A notification label next to the Analysis menu option shows how many tasks are pending analysis.
-    - On clicking the link a message will also be displayed if there are no pending tasks.
+    - On clicking the Analysis link a message will also be displayed if there are no pending tasks.
 3. From the Dashboard click Results.
     - This view allows you to scroll through the final results for the purpose of spot checking.